IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started.md

 ![Android Studio select hardware](images/android_studio_select_hardware_tablet.png "Android Studio select hardware")

+Select `IndiGO_Test_Device`.

+Now the device type of the emulator needs to be changed to "Android Automotive".

+**Note for Mac(book)s with an M1 processor:** There is no Android Automotive emulator available for this chip yet.
+If you are using this type of computer, skip to the next step and proceed to the step after that to configure the emulator's RAM instead.

-Select `IndiGO_Test_Device` and click `Edit Device` to change the device type.
+To change the device type, click on `Edit Device`.
 In the `Configure Hardware Profile` dialog, change the `Device Type` from "Phone/Tablet" to "Android Automotive".

 Set the emulator's RAM to 3072MB, then click `Finish`.

 ![Android Studio Configure Hardware Profile device type](images/android_studio_configure_hardware_profile_select_device_type.png "Android Studio Configure Hardware Profile device type")